CloudBoltSoftware/cloudbolt-forge/docs/cheatsheet.md

 ```

-# see the sample payload for a blueprint
+## See the sample payload for a blueprint
 ```python
 import json
 from servicecatalog.services.blueprint_service import BlueprintService